Construction

 Tear-off, disposal, and permits

 Permits are required in most jurisdictions for a full tear-off replacement.
 They run $100 to $500 and include a post-installation inspection.
 A contractor who quotes without pulling a permit is either operating illegally or transferring liability to you.
 Always confirm the permit is included in the bid.
-For insulation upgrades often done during a re-roof, add the insulation calculator estimate to your total project budget.
+For insulation upgrades often done during a re-roof, add the insulation calculator estimate to your total project budget; if you are also replacing rafter or deck sections, the roof rafter guide covers the sizing and cut angles needed for structural repairs.

 Frequently asked questions